shakeelrao/shakeelrao.github.io/about.md

 title: About
 ---

+>The laws of nature are but the mathematical thoughts of God.
+>--Euclid

-My name is Shakeel Rao and I am a Computer Science student at the University of Waterloo, graduating in 2020.
+My name is Shakeel and I am a 3rd year CS student at the University of Waterloo.

-This is my personal website (built with [Jekyll](https://jekyllrb.com/) and [poole](https://github.com/poole/poole)) where I intend to write programming tutorials, particularly in C++ and Go.
+My technical interests include:
+* C++, Go, Python
+* Systems programming
+* High-performance software

+Currently: Software Engineering Intern @ [Index Exchange](http://www.indexexchange.com/)